Reducing the Computational Complexity of Pseudoinverse for the Incremental Broad Learning System on Added Inputs: Abstract

 \section{Abstract}

-In this brief, we improve the Broad Learning System (BLS) \cite{BL_trans_paper} by reducing the computational complexity of the incremental learning for added inputs.
-We utilize the inverse of a sum of matrices in \cite{InverseSumofMatrix8312} to improve a step in the pseudoinverse of a row-partitioned matrix.
-Accordingly we propose two fast algorithms for the cases of $q>k$ and $q<k$, respectively, where $q$ and $k$ denote the number of additional training samples and the total number of nodes, respectively.
-Specifically, when $q>k$, the proposed algorithm computes only a $k \times k$ matrix inverse, instead of a $q \times q$ matrix inverse in the existing algorithm.
-Accordingly it can reduce the complexity dramatically.
-Our simulations, which follow those for Table \Rmnum{5} in \cite{BL_trans_paper}, show that the proposed algorithm and the existing algorithm achieve the same testing accuracy, while the speedups in BLS training time of the proposed algorithm over the existing algorithm are $1.24 \sim 1.30$.
+{In this paper, we improve the broad learning system (BLS) by speeding up the incremental learning for added inputs.
+We propose an efficient implementation for a step that is in the pseudoinverse computation of a partitioned matrix, to reduce the computational complexity.
+The proposed efficient implementation has two different forms for the cases of $q > k$ and $q \le k$, respectively, where $q$ and $k$ denote the number of additional training samples and the total number of nodes, respectively.
+The proposed implementation for $q > k$ utilizes the inverse of a sum of matrices to compute only a $k \times k$ matrix inverse, instead of a $q \times q$ matrix inverse in the original implementation, and the corresponding speedup for the matrix inversion operation in the number of floating-point operations is $\frac{1}{2}(q/k)^3$.
+Moreover, it also speeds up two relevant matrix multiplication operations in the original implementation.
+On the other hand, the proposed implementation for $q \le k$ speeds up one matrix multiplication operation in the original implementation.
+The numerical simulations show that both the proposed and original implementations always achieve the same testing accuracy.
+On the Modified National Institute of Standards and Technology dataset, the speedups of the proposed efficient BLS implementation over the original BLS implementation in total training time are 1.35-1.57 when $q>k$ and 1.09-1.13 when $q<k$, while on the NYU object recognition benchmark dataset, the speedups are 1.10-1.35 when $q>k$ and 1.07-1.09 when $q<k$.}